 FAQs

-Below, you’ll find answers to some commonly asked questions regarding the program, learning resources, and the payment process.
-Should you have a question, review the list and if you don’t find a corresponding answer, please write us at info@labaninternational.org.
+Below, you’ll find answers to some commonly asked questions regarding the program, the modules, your learning resources, and the payment process.
+Should you have a question, review the list, and if you don’t find a corresponding answer, please write us at info@labaninternational.org.

 LEARNING RESOURCES

-What preparation should I do before beginning the Foundation Course?
+What preparation should I do before beginning the module?

-After you submit your application and receive a letter of acceptance to the program, you will be sent a pre-program reading list, as well as pre-program assignments to complete before arriving on the first day.
+After you submit your application and receive a letter of acceptance, you will be sent a pre-program reading list, as well as pre-program assignments to complete before arriving on the first day.

 Are there books I will need to purchase for the program?

-There will be a Bibliography sent to each student prior to beginning the Foundation Course.
+There will be a Bibliography sent to each student before beginning of the Module.
 This suggested reading list includes Essential texts, along with Supplemental and Supportive reading suggestions.
 The primary texts referenced for the program will be found within the Essential texts lists.

 Is there one primary text utilized as reference for Course material?